secondbit/wendy/README.md

 ## Contributors

-The following people contributed to the creation of Pastry through advice and support, not through code:
+The following people contributed to the creation of Wendy through advice and support, not through code:

 * [Matthew Turland](http://www.matthewturland.com) offered support and advice, and has been invaluable in bringing the software to fruition.
 * [Chris Hartjes](http://www.littlehart.net/atthekeyboard) offered feedback and advice on our testing strategies.